bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 ##### Selectors

-The application also need to handle derived state, and that`s when we use a selector.
+The application also need to handle derived state, and that's when we use a selector.
 In our recipe application we use a selector to return a filtered list of our recipes.
 Selectors are also memoized, making sure our performance is maintained.

 ```js
 import { selector } from "recoil";